-The topic of continuous improvement (CI) is firmly back on the agenda for NHS Trusts and ICBs.
+The topic of continuous quality improvement (CQI) is firmly back on the agenda for NHS Trusts and ICBs.

 For some, that’s not an issue.
-Perhaps 10 per cent have shown themselves to be really good at this for years now.
-Another 30 per cent or so will have dabbled with CI with mixed results, delivering interesting but isolated improvements.
+Perhaps 10% have shown themselves to be really good at this for years now.
+Another 30% or so will have dabbled with CQI with mixed results, delivering interesting but isolated improvements.
 But the initial enthusiasm often fizzles out, with no system in place to ensure it sustains.

-How can we help deliver a culture of continuous improvement?
+How can we help deliver a culture of continuous quality improvement?

-We recognise each and every organisation is unique and needs a bespoke approach.
-There are some common principles and lessons that we have learned about creating a culture of continuous improvement.
+We recognise that each and every organisation is unique and needs a bespoke approach.
+There are some common principles and lessons that we have learned about creating a culture of continuous quality improvement.

-Our approach has been developed over a number of years working alongside healthcare organisations to deliver outstanding outcomes.
+Our approach has been developed over several years working alongside healthcare organisations to deliver outstanding outcomes.
 This is about making improvement part of the day job from CEO to frontline with the aim of improving care for patients and being a better place to work.

-This combines to create a problem-solving, values-led CI culture.
-This is what makes CI sustainable; when it becomes part of the fabric of an organisation, resistant to future changes of leadership or shifts in strategic direction.
+This combines to create a problem-solving, values-led CQI culture.
+This is what makes CQI sustainable; when it becomes part of the fabric of an organisation, resistant to future changes of leadership or shifts in strategic direction.

 We have upskilled